odahu/odahu-docs/source/ref_batch.rst

 ``InferenceJob`` describes forecast process that was triggered by on of the triggers of ``InferenceService``.
 If ``[].spec.triggers.webhook`` is enabled then its possible to run ``InferenceJob`` by making POST request as described below.
-Be default webhook trigger is enabled.
+By default webhook trigger is enabled.
 Note, that currently its the only one way to trigger jobs.

 .. openapi:: odahu-core-openapi.yaml